• Skip to primary navigation

 • coarse sugar for sprinkling

-• Preheat oven to 425°F and prepare a 6-slot jumbo muffin tins with liners and set aside.
+1. Preheat oven to 425°F and prepare a 6-slot jumbo muffin tin with liners and set aside.

-• Add batter to the muffin tin and fill all the way to the top.
-Generously top each muffin with the corse sugar.
+4. Add batter to the muffin tin and fill all the way to the top.
+Generously top each muffin with the coarse sugar.

-• Bake muffins at 425°F for 5 minutes and turn the heat down on the oven 350°F while the muffins are in the oven.
+5. Bake muffins at 425°F for 5 minutes and turn the heat down on the oven to 350°F while the muffins are in the oven.
 Continue to bake for 25-30 minutes, until the muffins are fully browned on top and a toothpick can run clean through them.
-Let muffins slight cool, for about 10 minutes in the pan before taking out.
+Let muffins slightly cool, for about 10 minutes in the pan before taking them out.
 Eat them fresh for the best bite!

 This recipe is adapted from Sally's Baking Addiction and the Jumbo Raspberry Chocolate Muffin recipe.